Learning Test-time Augmentation for Content-based Image Retrieval: Proposed Method

-{\bfseries{Evaluating the Learned TTA Policy}} The TTA policy generated by a contorller is evaluated with the evaluator module displayed in the Fig. \ref{fig:scheme}.
+The TTA policy generated by a controller is evaluated with the evaluator module displayed in the Fig. \ref{fig:scheme}.
 The evaluator assigns a high reward for a valid TTA policy and vice versa.
-A valid TTA policy should be capable of generating distinctive augmented features from off-the-shelf features extracted from a pre-trained neural network.
-Distinctive features for image retrieval will keep similar images close and dissimilar images distant in the feature space.
+A valid TTA policy should be capable of generating distinctive augmented features from off-the-shelf features extracted using a pre-trained neural network. \oc{Distinctive features for image retrieval will keep similar images close and dissimilar images distant in the feature space.
 To this end, we applied a triplet network \cite {schroff2015facenet}, which is widely used for deep metric learning.
-As shown in the evaluator module in Fig. \ref{fig:scheme}, the evalutor is a triplet network with three branches: anchor, positive and negative.
-These three branches will share weights and not be updated during training.
-The same learned transformations are applied to the anchor, positive and negative images of a triplet before sending them corresponding branches for feature extraction.
+As shown in the evaluator module in Fig.} \ref{fig:scheme}, the evaluator is a triplet network with three branches: anchor, positive and negative. \oc{Features extracted from the anchor and positive branches are should be similar, while features extracted from the anchor and negative branches should be dissimilar.} These three branches will share weights and are not updated during training.
+The same learned transformations are applied to the anchor, positive and negative images of the triplet before sending them to the corresponding branches for feature extraction.
 In this work, VGG16 is the backbone network of the branches.
 The final augmented feature is a weighted sum of the $N$ features from $N$ transformed images.
 Augmented features are extracted for all triplets from the training dataset with a Triplet network.
 The final reward, $R$, is given by,